 It might be their funny shape or memories of bad recipes eaten during childhood, but beets seem to be an intimidating food for many people, even vegetable lovers.
-That’s a shame, because these root vegetables are some of the most nutritious plants you can eat — they’ve even earned a spot on my healthy foods shopping list.
+That’s a shame, because these root vegetables are some of the most nutritious plants you can eat.

 They reduce inflammation, are high in cancer-protecting antioxidants and help rid your blood of toxins.
 The natural nitrates in beets actually boost blood flow to the brain, helping with mental performance.
 Plus, during tough workouts, beets actually help boost energy and performance levels.
-I love them roasted or in salads — try my sweet potato beet hash or beet and goat cheese salad for some creative new ways to eat this brain food.
+Try them in this borscht recipe.

 Proving that great things do come in small packages, blueberries are a fruit I try to eat daily.
 That’s because they’ve got so many great health benefit while tasting like an all-natural candy!

 For starters, it’s one of the highest antioxidant-rich foods known to man, including vitamin C and vitamin K and fiber.
 Because of their high levels of gallic acid, blueberries are especially good at protecting our brains from degeneration and stress.
-Get your daily dose of brain berries in an Omega Blueberry Smoothie, Pumpkin Blueberry Pancakes or in a Healthy Blueberry Cobbler.
+Get your daily dose of brain berries in an omega blueberry smoothie or in a healthy blueberry cobbler.

 4. Bone Broth